mgblackwater/stevekinney.net/content/courses/testing/extending-matchers.md

+---
+title: Extending Matchers In Vitest
+description: Learn how to extend custom matchers in Vitest with examples.
+modified: 2024-09-28T11:31:15-06:00
+---

-# Extending Matchers in Vitest
+## Extending Matchers in Vitest

 Alright, let's talk **extending matchers** in Vitest, because while the built-in matchers are solid, sometimes you just need your test assertions to feel a little more _you_.
 Maybe you're tired of writing elaborate logic in every `expect` call, or perhaps you want to sharpen your abstractions to better match your app or business needs.